 We are pleased to welcome back to our pages Greta Mattesich (09), whose work first appeared in the June 2008 issue of the e-News.
 She was the first student to answer our call for juniors to write about choosing a topic for their upcoming thesis-writing experience.
 Her exemplary essay continues to set the standard for all those that followed.
-Writing then about her upcoming thesis, she said, "An idea for a project began to form in my mind, although at first it was but an amorphous amoeba of a thought that seemed to be in a constant state of flux."
+Writing then about her upcoming thesis, she said, "An idea for a project began to form in my mind, although at first it was in a state of flux."
 Yet however fluid her thoughts, they did have a shape.
 "I had determined my purpose," she said.
 "I wanted to show the universality of Chinese ancient poetry, while still displaying the qualities that are unique to the culture and time."
 Her proposal, she said, took shape gradually.
 "I chose eight classical Chinese poems, each displaying a different theme and aspect of culture.
 My project would be to write a short story based on each of the poems, not necessarily adhering to the storyline of the poem (if it had one), but rather paying more attention to the transmission of the theme and intended message of the poet.
 I would have creative freedom and still be able to complete my objective."

 As you read the following selection from her thesis project, "Orchid Spinning," you are certain to be impressed by how well she has completed her objective.
 But more than that, you will be as delighted as we are for the opportunity to read the work of a young writer whose remarkable talent is cause for excitement at what the future holds for her.
 We are pleased to celebrate that talent in our pages, at the same time we look eagerly ahead to reading that future novel she hints at writing in her 'Forward.'

 Where the Civil Service Exam Results Are Posted

 Yu Xuan-ji (mid-9th century)